-We define the minimum set of features using the considerations of section 2, adding a few additional constraints:

-- We always follow the standard message format for the communication protocol.
+We define the minimum set of features using the considerations of section 2, adding a few additional constraints: a) On one hand we always follow the standard message format for the communication protocol.
 Using modified protocols (such as GIOPLite in the case of MicroQoSCORBA) implies the need for a mediating element (bridge) responsible for the transformation of messages to allow seamless interoperability.
-This would contradict our intention to make devices inmediately available on the network. - We will only support the simplest protocol version whenever interoperability is not compromised. - We will not support common middleware services. - Implementations will be fully static. - Resident objects are always on.
+This would contradict our intention to make devices immediately available on the network. b) We will only support the simplest protocol version whenever interoperability is not compromised. c) Resident objects are always on.
 There is no way to activate or deactivate objects.